Updated on August 30th, 2022 by Bob Ciura

 This best dividend stock selection is from Eli Inkrot of Sure Dividend.

-Many might think of the business as a slow grower, but Verizon has shown some impressive results as of late:
+Many might think of the business as a slow grower, but Verizon has shown some impressive results in recent years:

 Source: Verizon Investor Day 2022